unixpickle/cubezapp/assets/scripts/model/README.md

    * **name** - string - usually, this is a numeric string like "5", but it may also be "mo3".
    * **last** - [AverageInfo](#average-info-object) - the most recent average of this size.
    * **best** - [AverageInfo](#average-info-object) - the best average of this size.
+   * **lastWasPB** - bool - if this is true, the user just got a new PB average and this is it.

 <a name="average-info-object">
 ### AverageInfo